Public policy of the United States: Energy policy

 The energy policy of the United States addresses issues of energy production, distribution, and consumption, such as building codes and gas mileage standards.
 Federal United States energy policy is governed by energy acts passed by Congress.
-The United States Department of Energy is responsible for implementing and overseeing American energy policy.
+The Department of Energy is responsible for implementing and overseeing American energy policy.
 Its stated mission is "to ensure America's security and prosperity by addressing its energy, environmental, and nuclear challenges through transformative science and technology solutions."

 Sustainable energy is a priority in modern American energy policy.
 As of 2019, 80% of energy in the United States comes from fossil fuels.
 Energy independence is also prioritized by American energy policy.
 The Strategic Petroleum Reserve was created by the Energy Policy and Conservation Act of 1975, while the Energy Independence and Security Act of 2007 implemented several provisions seeking greater energy independence and energy efficiency.
 The United States utilizes energy subsidies to facilitate the production of energy and promote a shift to renewable energy sources.
 In 2016, $10.9 billion in subsidies supported renewable energy, $4.6 billion supported fossil fuel energy, and $2.7 billion went to improvement in energy efficiency.